 Trigger Build on All Enabled and Compatible Agents

 Use this option to run a build simultaneously on all agents that are enabled and compatible with the build configuration.
 This option may be useful in the following cases:

 Build Queue Optimization Settings

 By default, TeamCity optimizes the build queue: already queued build can be replaced with an already started build or a more recent queued build.
-Since TeamCity 2017.1, it is possible to uncheck the box in this section to disable the default behavior.
+To disable the default behavior, uncheck the box.

 When a VCS Root has branches configured, the Branch filter setting appears in the trigger options.

 The Branch filter setting limits a set of logical branch names (the branch names as they appear in the TeamCity UI) which trigger should apply to.
 The branch filter uses format and precedence similar to the branch specification (but it matches logical branch name and uses no parenthesis).

 Details of the format:

 logical branch name is the part of the branch name matched by the branch specification (i.e. displayed for a build in TeamCity UI), see Working With Feature Branches.

 It is possible to use the wildcard placeholder ('*') which matches one or more characters: